mrSamDev/axios-token-refresh/README.md

 A robust Axios plugin that handles token refresh logic when API calls fail due to authentication issues.
 It automatically queues pending requests and retries them once a new token is obtained.

+**Note:** This is a basic wrapper around Axios interceptors, mainly for personal use.
+If you're using it in production, make sure to review security, error handling, and performance aspects.

 ## Features

 - 🔄 Automatic token refresh on 401 errors